- Written by Dr.Mehmet Demircioglu

 In this part of the decision, quality over quantity becomes very practical.
 If I use too many grafts in the front, I may weaken the donor area and leave too little for the mid scalp or crown.
 If I spread grafts too thinly everywhere, the result may look weak.
 The plan must choose priorities.
 For some patients, framing the face well gives the strongest visual improvement.

-For a deeper discussion, read my page about what makes a good hair transplant result.
+For a deeper discussion, read my page about hair transplant result quality.
 Good density is not just a number.
 It is a relationship between the donor, the recipient area, the face, the hair characteristics, and time.

 No. More grafts are better only when they are needed, safely available, and placed with purpose.
 A high graft number can be dangerous if it is taken from the wrong donor zones or concentrated too aggressively.
 I have written about whether too many grafts in one area can damage a hair transplant because this mistake is common in overambitious planning.